juliejonak/Blockchain-Notes/README.md

 <br>

-New transation sets a new transaction to go into the next mined Block:
+`new_transation` sets a new transaction to the queue to be added to the next mined Block:

 <br>